clusterio/clusterio/docs/writing-plugins.md

          +- module.json
          +- plugin.lua

+Clusterio plugins are Node.js packages that can be published on npm for ease of installation and distribution.
+The usual guides for creating such packages apply.
+At minimum the `package.json` file must contain a version entry.

+A possible workflow for developing plugins is to place the plugin in a sub-directory of where clusterio has been installed, and rely on Node.js searching up the folder heirarchy for it to find `@clusterio/lib`.
+To add it to `plugin-list.json` so that it gets loaded use the `plugin add
+<path>` sub-command to either clusteriomaster, clusterioslave or
+clusterioctl.
+Note that it's important that the path starts with ./ or ../ (use .\ or ..\ on Windows).

-The most important file is the `info.js` file.
+For a plugin the most important file is the `info.js` file.
 Without it the plugin will not recognized by Clusterio.
 Here's an example of it:

     const link = require('@clusterio/lib/link'); // For messages